-We have an overall school target of 97% which means that children can only be absent for 5½ days during the whole school year.
-The national average for children to attend school is 95.8%.
-If any children drop below this figure we have to give reasons why to the Education Welfare Department and say what we are doing to improve it.
+We have set an overall school target of 97% which means that children can only be absent for 5½ days during the whole school year.
+If attendance becomes a concern, we have to contact the Education Welfare Department and say what we are doing to improve it.
 Children’s punctuality is also monitored and late arrivals can be recorded as unauthorised absences.

-To try to achieve this target, it has been necessary to make a few amendments to the way in which we deal with absences as follows:
+To try to ensure good attendance and due to learning lost as a result of recent school closures, it has been necessary to make a few amendments to the way in which we deal with absences.

 There is a national fine of £50 per child per parent for those children whose attendance continues to be low.
 Up until now we have not enforced this fine and with your cooperation we will not have to.
 I am sure you value the opportunity your child has for learning in our school and can appreciate all the possibilities this will give them in their life.
 Please continue to support them in ensuring outstanding attendance.